syko/SublimeLogMagic/README.md

 Issues are welcome, so are PRs ;)

-Btw this plugin should theoretically mostly work for most C-based languages (although by default the keyboard shortcuts are only enabled for JavaScript).
+Btw this plugin should theoretically mostly work for most C-based languages (although by default the keyboard shortcuts are only enabled for JavaScript and it spits out `console.*` statements).